patch/cldr-number-pm5/README.md

 Nova Patch &lt;patch@cpan.org>

-This project is brought to you by [Perl CLDR](http://perl-cldr.github.io/) and [Shutterstock](http://www.shutterstock.com/).
+This project is brought to you by [Shutterstock](http://www.shutterstock.com/).
 Additional open source projects from Shutterstock can be found at [code.shutterstock.com](http://code.shutterstock.com/).

 # COPYRIGHT AND LICENSE